solid/process/README.md

 Anyone can make suggestions by commenting or submitting  pull requests to the [`staging` branch of solid/solidproject.org](https://github.com/solid/solidproject.org/tree/staging) to be reviewed by Creators, and be approved by the Solid Director before they go to `master`.

 Spelling, grammar, broken links, and other minor changes do not need to be approved by the Solid Director and can be updated directly by the Creators.

+# This Week in Solid
+[This Week in Solid](https://solidproject.org/this-week-in-solid) is a newsletter [openly developed on GitHub](https://github.com/solid/solidproject.org/blob/staging/_posts/this-week-in-solid/next.md).
+If you would like something to be mentioned or find any errors in a previous edition please [submit a pull request](https://github.com/solid/solidproject.org/pulls).
+[This Week in Solid](https://solidproject.org/this-week-in-solid) is sent via the mailing list every Thursday at 1500 CET by Administrators after being edited and reviewed by the Director.

 # References